olajep/epiphany-docs/arch-ref/01_intro.md

 Figure 1 highlights the key Epiphany components:

-* A static dual issiue superscalar, floating-point RISC CPU

-* Distributed memory with 32 bytes/cycle of sustained bandwidth per node.
+* Distributed shared memory with 32 bytes/cycle of sustained bandwidth per node.

 * A 2D mesh Network-On-Chip for node-to-node communication

+* A static dual issue superscalar floating-point RISC core

 The Epiphany architecture was designed for real time signal processing applications.
 Examples of such application domains include: image processing, communication, sensor signal processing, encryption, and compression.
 High speed inter-processor communication is supported by the Epiphany architecture’s 2D eMesh Network-On-Chip (NOC), shown in Figure 2, which connects the on-chip processor nodes.
 The mesh network efficiently handles traffic patterns in high-throughput real-time applications.
 The network takes advantage of spatial locality and an abundance of short point-to-point on-chip wires to send complete transactions—consisting of source address, destination address, and data—in a single clock cycle.
 Each routing link can transfer up to 8 bytes of data on every clock cycle, allowing 64 bytes of data to flow through every routing node on every clock cycle.